Waterfall Farms: History

-Waterfall Farms is a 936-acre property located in Bedford County, Tennessee, a few miles from Shelbyville.
+Waterfall Farms was a 936-acre property located in Bedford County, Tennessee, a few miles from Shelbyville.
 It was first bought by Buddy Hugh in the 1960s and had multiple owners until 1994, when it was purchased by Bill and Sandra Johnson and given its ultimate name.
 The front 89 acres of the property housed the majority of the horses, with a guest center, cottages and multiple barns, totaling over 300 stalls, and a riding arena with bleachers.
 The arena was the site of horse shows and the annual colt preview.

 Waterfall Farms hosted horse shows sanctioned by the Walking Horse Owners Association (WHOA) for several years.

 They had a number of employees, including notable trainers such as Tracy Boyd.
 In 2010 Waterfall was sold to Wayne and Jean Day of Goodlettsville and the name was changed.
 The couple announced at the time that they planned to stand stallions as well as raise cattle on the back part of the farm.
 The following year, the Johnsons were suspended for alleged violations of the Horse Protection Act that happened in 2000, but this did not affect Waterfall as it was no longer theirs.